adswa/multimatch_gaze/docs/source/api.rst

 .. code::

-   multimatch data/remodnav_samples/sub-01_task-movie_run-1_events.tsv
+   multimatch-gaze data/remodnav_samples/sub-01_task-movie_run-1_events.tsv
    data/remodnav_samples/sub-01_task-movie_run-2_events.tsv 1280 720 --remodnav --pursuit 'keep'

 Python
 ^^^^^^

-If you wish to use the functionality of multimatch within a running Python instance such as IPython, you can import the module and use the function ``docomparison``.
+If you wish to use the functionality of multimatch-gaze within a running Python instance such as IPython, you can import the module and use the function ``docomparison``.
 Here is an example: